datamade/pdf-textextract/README.md

 ```

 The names of the output files are based on a hash of the original PDF filename.
 We do this because Make is a bit sensitive to forms of filenames and this just avoids a lot of complexity.

+## This repository

+This repository contains Makefile and scripts and a Dockerfile for building an image, as well as a github action to publish to [Github's contianer registry](https://github.com/datamade/pdf-textextract/pkgs/container/pdf-textextract).